johnbillion/args/readme.md

 ## But Why?

 I have a name for these array-type parameters for passing arguments.
 I call them *Stockholm Parameters*.
 We've gotten so used to using them that we forget what a terrible design pattern it is.
 This library exists to work around the immediate issue without rearchitecting the whole of WordPress.

+# License: GPLv2

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.